HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 ##### AUDIOT #####
 This file is a container for various other files, stored as uncompressed chunks all lumped together.
 To find a particular chunk use its offset and size gotten from the *AUDIOHED* file.
 What to do with that chunk varies on a type-by-type basis.
 There are also tags of the form `!ID!` (`0x21 0x49 0x44 0x21`) the the end of each file format group, but they are skipped by the offsets anyway.

+The AdLib sound effects and the music are stored in a format that has been specifically designed for AdLib sound cards, so unlike the other data it cannot be simply converted to wave data.
+One would have to emulate the AdLib hardware, at least the necessary parts, or use a library.

 #### Sound effects ####
 As explained above there are three different types of sound effects and they are stored ordered by format first and magic number second.
 Digitised sound is an exception though: MUSE, the program used by Id, offered that format but never supported it.
 The data structures are all there, but they are never used and the chunks in the AUDIOT file all the length 0.
 They are stored in another file instead.